Martin Cullen: Ahern Government

-30th Daíl
+30th Dáil

 Following the 2007 general election, he was appointed as Minister for Social and Family Affairs.

 On 7 May 2008, when Brian Cowen became Taoiseach, Cullen was appointed as Minister for Arts, Sport and Tourism.
 He commented a week later, "My private life has all been about the arts.
 There's probably not an opera theatre in the world that I haven't been in, all in my own private time, I hasten to add".

 In December 2008 he courted controversy by commenting on national radio that he would be supportive of having an Irish football club taking part in England's Premier League, despite the damage such a development would have on domestic football in Ireland, and the comments were also seen as unsuitable for the Minister for Arts, Sports, and Tourism.
 His comments that he would like to "see a European [football] team playing out of Dublin" suggested he was not aware of, or interested in, the six Dublin-based teams currently playing in domestic football.

 In March 2009, a helicopter which was carrying him from Killarney to Dublin made an emergency landing shortly after take-off, because a door had fallen off.
 The minister was uninjured, but was reported to be "shaken".
 It was reported that the flight had cost nearly €6,000.
-Cullen dismissed criticism at his use of the Air Corps helicopter, and said there had been no unnecessary spending on his travel.
+Cullen dismissed criticism of his use of the Air Corps helicopter, and said there had been no unnecessary spending on his travel.

 On 21 January 2010, he published his speech to the forum on Defamation Law, in which he spoke of his experiences of false allegations of adultery in the press.
-He felt "like waking up every morning and being raped", that he had been photographed on the front pages of Sunday newspapers for 13 consecutive weeks and that his sons had "had the living daylights" beaten out of them for defending their father's honour and had to be removed from school due to "horrendous bullying".
+He felt it had been "like waking up every morning and being raped", that he had been photographed on the front pages of Sunday newspapers for 13 consecutive weeks and that his sons had "had the living daylights" beaten out of them for defending their father's honour and had to be removed from school due to "horrendous bullying".
 Cullen described how he had been pursued by the media, with reporters harassing him, photographers following him, even once a photograph of him, the Taoiseach and his secretary, and a third man at a state function was altered to make it appear he was dining alone with the woman.
-"The impacts on one’s life are completely horrendous.
+"The impacts on one's life are completely horrendous.
 I would go so far as to say in my case they are life-changing," he said.
 He later defended his use of the word "rape".

 Cullen announced his resignation from his ministerial office and as a TD on 8 March 2010, due to a back ailment that had been troubling him severely in the preceding months.
-He stepped down on 23 March 2010 when Brian Cowen announced a cabinet reshuffle.
+He stepped down from cabinet on 23 March 2010 when Brian Cowen announced a cabinet reshuffle and resigned as a TD the following day.